Supporting Your Home Dialysis Care Partner

 To keep your care partner from feeling like his or her life revolves around your health condition, have some fun together.
 Even though the two of you probably spend plenty of time together during the day, ask yourself how much of that time is spent talking about, dealing with or planning for your dialysis treatments.
 If the answer is more than 50 percent, it’s time to have some fun.

 There are plenty of ways to get your care partner’s mind off of caring for you and instead having a good time together.
 Take a walk.
 Have a picnic.
-Go see a movie.
 Take up a shared hobby.
 Do a puzzle.
 Play cards.
 Have a Scrabble® tournament.
-Throw a dinner party.

 Whether you want to go all out or do something small, take some time to think about what your care partner likes to do, and plan something fun that you can do together.
 Also, when you’re out enjoying yourselves, try not to mention your health condition.
 Take this time to focus on your care partner.

-Home dialysis care partners play a big part in the lives of patients with end stage renal disease (ESRD) who choose to do dialysis at home.
+Home dialysis care partners play a big part in the lives of patients with end stage kidney disease (ESKD) who choose to do dialysis at home.
 Many times, care partners sacrifice their own time and hobbies to take care of you and make sure you have the love and support you need to be your healthiest.
-It’s important to remember, though, that care partners need support and encouragement too.
-Make it a priority to look for ways to show your care partner how much you appreciation and gratitude as well.
+It’s important to remember, though, that care partners need support and encouragement, too.
+Make it a priority to look for ways to show your care partner how much you appreciate them.

 Get Free Kidney-Friendly Cookbooks